CB Insights

 CB Insights is a private company with a business analytics platform and global database that provides market intelligence on private companies and investor activities.
-The platform is targeted at private equity, venture capital, investment banking, angel investing, and consulting professionals by providing insights about high growth private companies.
+The platform provides summaries of private companies to private equity, venture capital, investment banking, angel investing, and consulting professionals.

 Founding

 CB Insights was founded on January 1, 2008, by Anand Sanwal, and Jonathan Sherry and is headquartered in New York.
-CB Insights uses a combination of big data tools and algorithms, as well as sentiment analysis on publicly available signals to gather and analyze data about private companies, investors, and industries.

-Funding

 The company has raised capital in three rounds of funding with the most recent one being $10 million in series A funding raised in 2015, led by the growth stage investment firm RSTP.
 The company had previously raised $1.15 million in grants from the National Science Foundation for its private company scoring software, called Mosaic.